 Togari Ski and Snowboard Terrain

-Togari Onsen is patronised on the weekends by lots of beginner snowboarders who enjoy the super wide slopes near the two base areas.
 Intermediate skiers and snowboarders have a handful of runs of varying pitches, and there are lots of spots to jump off the piste to experiment in the powder.
 The black runs are short and not particularly steep (as is generally the case with Japanese ski resorts), and intermediates could also have a crack at them.
+There is also a banked slalom course.

 Togari Onsen Snow

-Nagano ski resorts, Togari receives plenty of snowfall.
+Like the other Nagano ski resorts, Togari receives plenty of snowfall.
 In the height of winter the temps are generally cold enough to retain the powder, but due to slopes that mostly face southeast to east, the snow can quickly sour.
-Togari is at low elevation relative to some of the nearby resorts (e.g. the top of Nozawa Onsen is 600m higher and Ryuoo is 880 metres higher), which can be another con for the snow quality.
+Togari is at low elevation relative to some of the nearby resorts (e.g. the top of Nozawa Onsen is 600m higher and Ryuoo is 880 metres higher – see the

 Where is Togari Onsen?